 How to Submit Electronic Documents

-Here are instructions on the submittal of CCCL applications and other documents for review and approval.
+Here are instructions on the submittal of CCCL applications and supporting and other documents for review and approval.
 CCCL documents may be sent via email or by uploading larger files to an ftp server.
-CCCL fees must be submitted via mail or hand delivered, as an on-line payment system is not available to collect processing fees.
+CCCL fees must be submitted via mail or hand delivered, as an on-line payment system is not yet available to collect processing fees.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.